Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-cloud-sample-messaging/README.md

 ## Key concepts

-This code sample demonstrates how to use [AzureMessageListener.java][annotation-azure-message-listener] to listen to events from event hub.
+This code sample demonstrates how to use [AzureMessageListener.java][annotation-azure-message-listener] to listen to events from Event Hubs.

 ## Getting started